Giorgos Peppes

 Giorgos Peppes (Γιώργος Πεππές; born 26 October 1961) is a Greek former professional footballer who played as center back.

 Club career

 Peppes started his football career at the academies of Ethnikos Piraeus, where in 1978 was promoted to the first team.
 In the summer of 1981 he was loaned to Rodos for a season.
 Afterwards he returned to the club of Piraeus, where he earned a spot in the team's starting eleventh.

-In December 1986 Peppes was transferred to AEK Athens.
+On 1 December 1986 Peppes was transferred to AEK Athens for a fee of 10 million drachmas..
 On 24 April 1988 he opened the score in a 2–2 draw against Panathinaikos.
 He also scored the equalizer with a header in the 1–2 home defeat against Olympiacos on 7 January 1989.
 At his 6-year spell at AEK, he won the 2 Championships, 1 Super Cup and 1 League Cup.

-In 16 December 1991 when his contract with AEK expired Peppes returned to Ethnikos Piraeus, where he played for one and a half season, before ending his career.
+In 16 December 1991 after his contract with AEK was expired, Peppes returned to Ethnikos Piraeus, where he played for one and a half season, before ending his career.